-To implement disaster recovery, a parallel IT infrastructure is created in the cloud; it stores copies of data, as well as real and virtual servers.
+To implement disaster recovery, a parallel IT infrastructure is created in the cloud; it stores copies of data and real and virtual servers.
 In the event of an accident, this infrastructure takes on the role of an auxiliary system, replacing the main one until it becomes operational again.

-At this point, it’s important to say a few words about the main characteristics of disaster recovery that determine the cost of a disaster recovery solution and which the amount of damage to a business in the event of the outage depends on – RPO and RTO.
+At this point, it’s important to say a few words about the main characteristics of disaster recovery that determine the cost of a disaster recovery solution and the amount of damage to a business in the event of an outage depends on – RPO and RTO.

 RTO, in turn, stands for the recovery time objective, which is the maximum tolerable amount of time needed to take critical systems back online and fully functional after a disruption.
-Since different systems require different recovery times, the overall RTO corresponds to the longest period of recovery time for any of them, or, which often happens with a well-designed and properly implemented disaster recovery strategy, the time to switch to the auxiliary infrastructure in the cloud.
+Since different systems require different recovery times, the overall RTO corresponds to the most extended period of recovery time for any of them, or, which often happens with a well-designed and adequately implemented disaster recovery strategy, the time to switch to the auxiliary infrastructure in the cloud.

-It goes without saying that RTO and RPO values are inversely proportional to the cost of disaster recovery as a service.
+RTO and RPO values are inversely proportional to the cost of disaster recovery as a service.
 Their choice depends on how long your business can afford to be down (or, in other words, what is your threshold MTD, maximum tolerable downtime) and how much you’re willing – and it’s worth the while – to pay for RPO and RTO reduction.
-The rule of thumb here is that your estimated maximum tolerable downtime should by no means exceed the recovery time objective to keep your business safe.
-Also, you should determine how much data loss you can withstand without an impact on your business.
+The rule of thumb here is that your estimated maximum tolerable downtime should not exceed the recovery time objective to keep your business safe.
+Also, it would be best to determine how much data loss you can withstand without impacting your business.

 Cloud backup vs. disaster recovery: head to head